Hiring for Healthcare Security

 A caring and compassionate concern (ethic) for others.

 All Healthcare Security Professionals (from the Security Officer to the Security Director) must have a caring and compassionate concern (ethic) for others.
 Without it, they won’t fit well in a treatment milieu wherein Healthcare Professionals of all disciplines are striving to create an environment conducive to healing.
-The last thing we need is Healthcare Security Officers (this goes for Law Enforcement as well) who have the antiquated perspective that, to do their job, they must don a stern facial expression, minimize interaction with patients and visitors, and otherwise have a forbidding appearance with overly directive interactions with others.
+The last thing we need are Healthcare Security Professionals (this goes for Security Guard, Security Officers, and Law Enforcement as well) who have the antiquated perspective that, to do their job, they must don a stern facial expression, minimize interaction with patients and visitors, and otherwise have a forbidding appearance with overly directive interactions with others.

 Why is this?

 Firstly, we know that having a calm and friendly demeanor with others contributes to creating a non-escalating environment.
-If your organization is training in a high-quality conflict communication (aka: de-escalation) program such as Verbal Judo, Surviving Verbal Conflict, or the Non-Escalation & De-Escalation programs of Vistelar, then you’re well aware of this.
-The overly stern, unfriendly Security Officer or Police Officer contributes to creating an atmosphere conducive to escalation and violence.
+If your organization is training in a high-quality conflict communication (aka: de-escalation) program (there are several), which trains Team Members to create non-escalating environments and to de-escalate as needed, then you’re well aware of this.
+The overly stern, unfriendly Healthcare Security Guard, Healthcare Security Officer or Healthcare Police Officer contribute to creating an atmosphere conducive to escalation and violence.
 Read the previous sentence again.
 And don’t forget it.
 Let me repeat it for your here.

-The overly stern, unfriendly Healthcare Security Officer or Police Officer contributes to creating an atmosphere conducive to escalation and violence.
+The overly stern, unfriendly Healthcare Security Guard, Healthcare Security Officer or Healthcare Police Officer contribute to creating an atmosphere conducive to escalation and violence.

 Secondly, we work in healthcare.
 People come to us at their worst.
-Part of our role is to contribute to an environment conducive to healing.
-We can contribute to an atmosphere conducive to healing when we bring a unity of qualities into the environment, namely a caring and compassionate concern (ethic) for others and strength (especially moral strength).
+The major part of our role is to contribute to an environment conducive to healing, to be trauma-responsive, and to always treat people with dignity by showing them respect (regardless of circumstances).
+We can contribute to an atmosphere conducive to healing when we bring a unity of qualities into the environment, namely a caring and compassionate concern (ethic) for others and strength (specifically moral strength).

-Interview and hire for a caring and compassionate concern (ethic) for others.
+Interview and hire for women and men who have a caring and compassionate concern (ethic) for others.
 You may ask interview questions such as, “Tell us about a time you encountered someone in public or in the workplace who was in pain, distress, or anguish.
+They may have even been acting very inappropriately.
 What happened?
 What did you do?
 What was the outcome?”

 Listen to their response.
-Can the Healthcare Security Officer candidate provide something more, something deeper, than simply the stereotypical answer that is often overly “enforcement-ey” and in which empathy (remembering that empathy is not sympathy) is conspicuously absent?
-Look for empathy (not sympathy) coming out of the candidate.
+Can the Healthcare Security Guard, Healthcare Security Officer, or Healthcare Police Officer candidate provide something more, something deeper, than simply the stereotypical answer that is often overly “enforcement-ey” (which is a huge red flag) and in which empathy (remembering that empathy is not necessarily sympathy) is conspicuously absent?
+Look for empathy coming out of the candidate.
 The presence of empathy is a key indicator of developed emotional intelligence (EQ).

-The unity of strength (especially including moral strength) & a caring and compassionate concern (ethic) for others
+The unity of strength (specifically moral strength) & a caring and compassionate concern (ethic) for others

-Let’s aim deep and high with our recruiting efforts when seeking the best of the best, the uncommon among the common.
+Let’s aim deep and high with our recruiting and up-coaching efforts when seeking the best of the best, the uncommon among the common, namely Healthcare Security Professionals.

 Until later…